Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 Once the platform for Kubernetes is set up on AWS, you can install ACS.

 * Create a namespace to host the ACS application inside the cluster.
-A Kubernetes cluster can have many namespaces to separate and isolate multiple application environments (such as development, staging, and prodution):
+A Kubernetes cluster can have many namespaces to separate and isolate multiple application environments (such as development, staging, and production):
 ```bash
 export DESIREDNAMESPACE=dev-myacs-namespace
 kubectl create namespace $DESIREDNAMESPACE